 - Served as a strong advocate for patients by striving to increase disease awareness and resource programs.

-- Developed and managed relationships with professional medical leaders and clinicians.
+- Developed and managed relationships with professional medical leaders.

 - Acted as a neurology expert at key medical and scientific conferences and meetings.